Crowd in front of a shop

 Queuing is a part of Japanese habits.
-In rush hours, people stand in line to wait for trains to get on.
+During rush hour, people stand in line to board trains.
 At amusement parks such as Disneyland, people wait for one or two hours to get into popular attractions.
 Likewise, people are queuing up in front of restaurants or food shops to get in.
 Queues mean sales growth.
-My recent experience tells how the first customer attracts more people quickly in Japan.
+My recent experience shows how the first customer attracts more people quickly in Japan.

 A Customer attracts customers

-On a Saturday afternoon, I was looking around dishes for dinner in the food section at the department store.
-I stopped by a cheese counter where a store woman was offering small pieces of cheese canapés for import cheese promotions.
-But no customers stopped to taste although a couple of people looking at cheese.
+On a Saturday afternoon, I was looking for dinner dishes in the food section at the department store.
+I stopped by a cheese counter where a storewoman offered small pieces of cheese canapés to promote imported cheese.
+But no customers stopped to taste them, though a couple of people looked at the cheese.
 “These are natural cheeses, just arrived from France.”
-With the voice of the store woman, I inadvertently picked up the canape from her tray.
+At the storewoman’s voice, I inadvertently picked up the canapé from her tray.
 She smiled at me and handed me a small brochure for cooking recipes.
-When I looked back, I realized that several people came to the display and picked up canapés on the tray.
+When I looked back, I realized that several people had come to the display and picked up canapés from the tray.
 One woman picked up one block of cheese and asked the store clerk about it.
 I seemed to have set something off single-handedly!

 Follow crowds for a safe choice

-In Japan, the gathering of people attracts more people.
+In Japan, gatherings attract more people.
 And people believe the majority choice is safe.
-One of the typical situations is a restaurant selection.
-When people do not have any ideas about which restaurants to go to, they typically go to restaurants with many customers.
+One typical situation is restaurant selection.
+When people have no idea which restaurants to choose, they typically go to places with many customers.
 A long queue means a full restaurant.
-People join the row at the end without worrying about how long they will have to wait.
-But, people hesitate to be the first customer.
-Of course, people do not care if the shops have a full of customers or not when they have previous experiences with the shops.
-But people refer to preferences in the majority when they need to decide which products or services they buy for the first time.
-The crowds in front of shows are the sign of majority preference.
+People join the queue at the end without worrying about how long they will have to wait.
+But people hesitate to be the first customer.
+Of course, people do not care whether the shops are full of customers when they have prior experience with them.
+But people tend to rely on majority preferences when deciding which products or services to buy for the first time.
+Crowds in front of shows signal majority preference.

 Majority influences in e-commerce

 The phenomenon is equally – perhaps more – powerful in the world of e-commerce.
 For new products, consumers refer to the number of positive customer reviews and the popularity ranking.
-Five-star ratings on products at Amazon and Rakuten prompt purchase.
-Review sites such as @cosme for cosmetics and Tabelog for restaurants and food shops impacts purchase decisions for consumers, too.
-Furthermore, news about rankings of popular shops also the reference information for consumers to make the purchase decisions.
-Consumers believe that purchasers’ opinions are reliable for their own purchase decision making.
+Five-star ratings for products on Amazon and Rakuten prompt purchases.
+Review sites such as @cosme for cosmetics and Tabelog for restaurants and food shops also influence consumers’ purchase decisions.
+Furthermore, news about the rankings of popular shops also serves as a reference for consumers when making purchase decisions.
+Consumers believe that purchasers’ opinions are reliable for their own purchase decision-making.

 How to forecast purchase intentions?

-In a market where the consensus seems more important than elsewhere, the whole notion of purchase intention for a product yet to be launched is inherently problematic.
+In a market where consensus seems more important than elsewhere, the very notion of purchase intention for a product yet to launch is inherently problematic.
 How are marketers to measure purchase intention in any meaningful way, when in the real world, purchase intention is so profoundly impacted by context?

 In a typical pre-launch survey, we ask consumers about their purchase intentions after showing the concept and product usage experiences.
-And naturally, they express their opinions – system 2 – based on the information they have before them.
-Yet there’s a significant body of evidence to suggest that it’s system 1 judgments (are other people buying it?) that have a greater impact.
+And naturally, they express their opinions – system 2 – based on the information available to them.
+Yet there’s a significant body of evidence suggesting that it’s system 1 judgments (e.g., “Are other people buying it?”) that have a greater impact.
 How can this be factored into the measurement of purchase intent?

 First customer and its news spreads

-There is always a first customer for the creation of a trend.
-The trend prompts the majority of people to buy goods or services.
-Its first customer is an early adopter, often open to new products and services.
-Then, news media and SNS take the role of spreading information about new products or services.
-Of course, advertisements and sales promotions of sellers continue to influence the purchase of consumers.
+A trend always starts with a first customer.
+The trend prompts most people to buy goods or services.
+The first customer is an early adopter, often open to new products and services.
+Then, news media and SNS play a role in spreading information about new products or services.
+Of course, sellers’ advertisements and sales promotions continue to influence consumer purchases.
 But the influence of news via social networks has become stronger than before.

-Having the first customer and media for sparking the trend, how can we measure the purchase intention before launching new products or services onto the market?
-It is not easy to find out early adopters in Japan because generally, it’s less culturally acceptable to stand out.
+Given that early customers and media can catalyze the trend, how can we measure purchase intention before launching new products or services?
+It is not easy to identify early adopters in Japan because, generally, it’s less culturally acceptable to stand out.
 Another challenge is that effective media differs by segment.

-Yet, there are early adopters, and media do spark trends.
+Yet early adopters exist, and media can spark trends.
 So, we should keep in mind that the first customer and media can play a critical role in driving purchase intentions for products or services.

-All this suggests that we do not have any single measurement to forecast purchase intentions accurately.
+All this suggests that no single measurement accurately forecasts purchase intentions.

 Fake customers can be spotted